wyhaines/Send.cr/README.md

 When paired with overloaded `#send` methods, one per argument type signature set, it is a fairly simple matter to lookup the method name, and to call the proc with the matching arguments.

-That's what this shard does for you.
+That is essentially what this shard does for you.
 It leverages Crystal's powerful macro system to build code that is similar to the above examples.
 This, in turn, let's one utilize `#send` to do dynamic method dispatch.

 And while it might seem like this would slow down that method dispatch, the benchmarks prove otherwise.

 ```
+Benchmarks...
+ direct method invocation -- nulltest 769.43M (  1.30ns) (Â± 1.76%)  0.0B/op        fastest
+send via record callsites -- nulltest 767.27M (  1.30ns) (Â± 4.33%)  0.0B/op   1.00x slower
+  send via proc callsites -- nulltest 511.92M (  1.95ns) (Â± 2.33%)  0.0B/op   1.50x slower
-direct 386.16M (  2.59ns) (± 1.79%)  0.0B/op   1.00× slower
+ direct method invocation 384.59M (  2.60ns) (Â± 1.91%)  0.0B/op        fastest
+send via record callsites 383.23M (  2.61ns) (Â± 3.04%)  0.0B/op   1.00x slower
-  send 386.25M (  2.59ns) (± 0.74%)  0.0B/op        fastest
+  send via proc callsites 230.41M (  4.34ns) (Â± 2.39%)  0.0B/op   1.67x slower

 ```

-For all intents and purposes, when running code build with `--release`, the execution speed between the direct calls and the `#send` based calls is the same.
+For all intents and purposes, when running code build with `--release`, the execution speed between the direct calls and the `#send` based calls is the same, when using *record* type callsites.
+It is somewhat slower when using *proc* type callsites, but the performance is still reasonably good.

 ## Limitations

 This approach currently has some significant limitations.

+### Methods can't be sent to if they do not have type definitions

 First, it will not work automatically on any method which does not have a type definition.
-Crystal must expand macros into code before type inference runs, so arguments with no provided
+Crystal must expand macros into code before type inference runs, so arguments with no provided method types lack the information needed to build the callsites.

+This is because both of the techniques used to provide callsites, the use of *Proc* or the use of a *record*, require this type information.
+Proc arguments must have types, and will return a `Error: function argument ZZZ must have a type` if one is not provided.
+The *record* macro, on the other hand, builds instance variables for the arguments, which, again, require types to be provided at the time of declaration.

+A possible partial remediation that would allow one to retrofit the ability to use `send` with methods that aren't already defined with fully typing would be to enable the use of annotations to describe the type signature for the method.
+This would allow someone to reopen a class, attach type signatures to the methods that need them, and then include `Send` in the class to enable sending to those methods.

+### Methods that take blocks are currently unsupported

+This can be supported.
+The code to do it is still just TODO.

 ## Installation